GTM AI Context Starts with a Data Foundation

 4. First-party and third-party unification.
 Your internal data tells you what's happening inside the account.
 External data tells you what's happening outside: org changes, funding, intent signals.
 Neither is complete alone.

 This is what ZoomInfo does.
-We've spent 20 years building the largest B2B data unification platform in the world.
+As an all-in-one AI GTM Platform, we've spent 20 years building the most comprehensive B2B data platform in the world.
 We resolve hundreds of millions of companies and contacts across every variation.
 When there are 18 Cisco records in your CRM, we know they're the same entity.
 We know Meraki is a subsidiary.
 We know Sarah moved from Cisco to Figma three months ago.

 The same entity resolution and signal extraction we built for third-party data, now applied to a customer's calls, emails, CRM, product usage.